Wolves in Wisconsin

 For more information on dealing with nuisance wolf issues, check out the "Wolf Conflicts" section below.
 If you suspect wolves in the depredation of livestock or pets, or if wolves are exhibiting threatening or dangerous behavior, please contact USDA-Wildlife Services staff from one of the numbers below.

 Wolves in Wisconsin

 - Wolves Today

-The 2018-2019 midwinter count estimated that there is a minimum of 914-978 individual wolves and 243 packs in Wisconsin.
-The count is conducted in winter when snow cover allows efficient tracking, and it represents the low point in the annual cycle.
+The 2019 -2020 midwinter count estimated that there is a minimum of 1,034 - 1,057 individual wolves and 256 packs in Wisconsin.
+The count is conducted in winter when snow cover allows efficient tracking, and it represents the low point in the annual population cycle.
 Wolf numbers increase each year following the spring breeding period.
-The complete 2018-2019 Wolf Monitoring Report is available under the “Reports” tab above.
+The complete 2019-2020 Wolf Monitoring Report is available under the “Reports” tab above.

-As is clear from the animation above, the increase in wolf numbers over the past 30 years has been largely due to range expansion.
+The increase in wolf numbers over the past 30 years has generally been accompanied by range expansion within the state.
 In portions of the northern and central forest, where wolves have been established for many years, territorial behavior has served to keep wolf numbers fairly stable.
-The leveling off of wolf numbers over the past few years suggests that wolves may occupy all suitable habitat in Wisconsin.
+In recent years, range expansion across the state has been minimal, suggesting that wolves likely occupy all suitable habitat in Wisconsin.